Nerve injuries in children

 Peripheral nerve injuries are most common.
 These nerves carry commands from the brain to the legs, arms, hands and feet and they’re fairly susceptible to injuries affecting the limbs.
 These nerves may be compressed – such as with conditions like carpal tunnel syndrome or thoracic outlet syndrome –or injured, as in brachial plexus.
 Peripheral nerve injuries may also be caused by birth trauma, sports collisions or car accidents.

-What are the signs and symptoms of Nerve Injuries?
+What are the signs and symptoms of nerve injuries in children?

-If your child is suffering from an injured or damaged nerve, he or she may experience one or more of the following symptoms:
+If your child is suffering from an injured or damaged nerve, they may experience one or more of the following symptoms:

 • Numbness